UFC 278: Background

 The event marked the promotion's second visit to Salt Lake City, following UFC Fight Night: Rodríguez vs. Caceres in August 2016.

 A UFC Welterweight Championship bout between current champion (also The Ultimate Fighter: American Top Team vs. Blackzilians welterweight winner) Kamaru Usman and Leon Edwards headlined the event.
 The pairing previously met at UFC on Fox: dos Anjos vs. Cowboy 2 in December 2015 where Usman defeated Edwards by unanimous decision.

 A middleweight bout between former Strikeforce and UFC Middleweight Champion Luke Rockhold and former title challenger Paulo Costa was expected to take place at UFC 277.
-However, the bout was postponed to this event due to unknown reasons.
+However, the bout was postponed to this event for unknown reasons.

 A flyweight bout between Victor Altamirano and Jake Hadley was scheduled for this event.
 However, after Hadley pulled out of the bout due to injury he was replaced by Daniel Lacerda.

 A women's flyweight bout between Miranda Maverick and Shanna Young was scheduled for the event.
 However, the bout was cancelled on the day of the weigh-ins as Young was hospitalized due to weight cut issues.
 They were rescheduled for UFC Fight Night 214.